rio-ke/workman/Ansible/ansible-modules.md

 1. Shell Modules:

-`command`: Executes a shell command on the target host.
+`command` Executes a shell command on the target host.
 `shell`: Similar to command but runs the command through a shell, allowing the use of shell features and redirection.

 2. File Modules: